ernw/hardening/web_application/wordpress/4.4.2/ERNW_Wordpress_Hardening.md

 - error\_log = /var/log/phperror.log
 - disable\_functions=popen,exec,system,passthru,proc\_open,shell\_exec,show\_source,php

+Note: This is of course no full PHP hardening.
+For a comprehensive overview, refer to https://github.com/sektioneins/pcc

-## Change the Wordpress database prefix (Mandatory)
+## Change the Wordpress database prefix (Optional)
 Wordpress initializes the database scheme with its default naming scheme using the prefix wp\_ for all tables.
 As attackers are aware of this default prefix they prepare their SQL injection attempts to comply with this scheme.
-Changing the prefix makes it harder for an attacker to identify the database naming scheme.
-Mandatory To change the prefix perform the following steps:
+Changing the prefix makes it slightly harder for an attacker to identify the database naming scheme.
+To change the prefix perform the following steps:

 1. Perform a database backup directly through the database client instead of the Wordpress admin